dt-demos/pitometer-web-service/README.md

 # Use Cloud Foundry to host the pitometer web service

-In this repo is ```manifest.yaml``` cloud manifest example file that you can use to run the service.
+In this repo is a cloud foundry manifest example file that you can use to run the service.

 1. adjust the environment values in ```manifest.yaml``` for your Dynatrace URL and Token.
 ```